 View design →

-The lightbox is the outlier of the catalog: not a bookmark, not a figure, but a layered shadow-box built around the GODDAMM'T DONUT!! scene.
+The lightbox is the outlier of the catalog: not a bookmark, not a figure, but a layered lightbox built around the GODDAMM'T DONUT!! scene.
 AMS multicolor for the layered panels, plus a 1m USB LED strip behind everything.

 Dungeon Crawler Carl Lightbox